ipinfo/sample-database/README.md

 ## How to explore the sample databases

 - Please visit the folders for each database.
-You can also find the API response samples there for each products.
+You can also find the API response samples there for each product.
 - If you would like to explore CSV files, feel free to use any of these online services and import the raw CSV there -
     - [https://csvfiddle.io/](https://csvfiddle.io/)
     - [https://lite.datasette.io/](https://lite.datasette.io/)